AdamNaghs/shell/README.md

 # Deprecated functions
 At some places in my code I am using deprecated functions.
 I intend to go back in and replace these but please feel free to still create issue's about them

+I also would like to make my code compile to ansi C so I am not sure how to get around using some of the deprecated functions.

+I realize that my code does not currently compile to ansi C, but I just need to restructure the for loops for the most part and maybe take out some newer functions.

 # Login Security
 I've never created a login before so I might save this for last.